 Our measures against fraud

-Here at Dial Direct our customers come first which is why we look into potential frauds in detail to make sure fraudsters aren’t profiting from the system at everyone’s expense.
+Our customers come first which is why it’s essential that we work together to stop fraud and to make sure the fraudsters aren’t profiting from the system at everyone’s expense.

-To make our investigations as effective as possible we gather data from a wide range of industry-wide sources.
+To make our fraud prevention measures as effective as possible we get data from a wide range of industry-wide sources.
 These include other businesses, police forces and other law enforcement bodies.
-Once we have collected this data we use state-of-the-art technology to cross-reference it with our internal databases and other external data sources, and by liaising with insurers to check information that might look suspicious.
+Once we have this, we use state-of-the-art technology to cross-reference it with our internal databases and other external data sources, and by liaising with insurers to check information that might look suspicious.

 You may recognise some of the fraud prevention steps we take from when you last purchased insurance.
 When you provided personal details, your no claims discount and information about any previous claims you’ve had, these all go through a checking process to help us identify you as one of our valued customers and not a fraudster.